 I took a deep breath of quietness.
 And then I turned the corner.

 This article is part of a series called the DragonRoute sponsored by Cathay Pacific UK.
 Find out more about the #DragonRoute here.

 Disclosure – I paid a reduced rate to stay at the Sofitel Legend Metropole hotel for review purposes.
-More about that later…there’s plenty more history than just Graham Greene, not to mention a great set of cocktails.
+You can find out about that hotel, the bomb shelter and Graham Greene over here.